Sport Pilot Instructors and Flight Schools

 Knowledge training consists of learning the "head knowledge" that you'll need to know to be a safe pilot.
 This consists of aeronautical theory, relevant laws and regulations, navigation, operational procedures for different types of airspace, interpreting weather reports, and so forth.

-You may receive knowledge training from a formal ground school, through home study, using online courses, or through one-on-one sessions with your CFI or with a Certified Ground Instructor.
+You may receive knowledge training from a formal ground school, through home study, using online courses, or through one-on-one sessions with your CFI or with a CGI.
 Once your flight instructor or ground instructor is comfortable that you have mastered the required knowledge for the certificate you're seeking, he or she will sign you off to take your FAA Knowledge Test.
 The actual test is usually taken on a computer terminal at an approved testing center, and you'll receive your results immediately.

 Practical (flight) training happens in an aircraft and consists of hands-on instruction in safely operating and navigating an aircraft, performing pre-flight and post-flight procedures, ground operation, using navigational aids, etc. Flight training is usually obtained from a flight school or through an independent Flight Instructor.